 Vitamin A Deficiency

 Veterinary Research Forum explains that a vitamin A deficiency can cause bumblefoot.
-Budgerigars are particularly susceptible because seeds are low in vitamin A.
+Budgerigars are particularly susceptible because seeds are low in retinol.

 Vitamin A deficiencies cause dry, flaky skin that lacks elasticity and strength.
-As a result, parrots lacking vitamin A have feet more prone to wear and tear, cuts, and trauma.
+As a result, parrots lacking retinol have feet more prone to wear and tear, cuts, and trauma.

 Obesity

-Obesity caused by poor nutrition and a lack of exercise makes bumblefoot more likely.
+Obesity, caused by overeating and a lack of activity, makes bumblefoot more likely.

-Heavier parrots exert more pressure on their feet, resulting in broken skin, injuries, and pressure sores, leaving small entry points for bacteria to penetrate.
+Heavier parrots exert more pressure on their feet, resulting in broken skin, injuries, and pressure sores.
+This leaves small entry points for bacteria to penetrate.

-Bumblefoot requires treatment.
-If owners don’t spot the warning signs, the infection will worsen, causing life-inhibiting mobility problems or death.
-The symptoms of bumblefoot include the following:
+If owners don’t notice the warning signs of bumblefoot, the infection will worsen, causing life-inhibiting mobility problems or death.
+The symptoms include:

 Once limping and lameness become evident, the condition has progressed.

-Once bacteria get into the wound, bumblefoot develops quickly, so take the following steps:
+Untreated bumblefoot usually worsens and spreads to the top of the foot (dorsal).
+Once bacteria get into the wound, bumblefoot develops quickly, so follow these simple steps:

 Clean The Wound

-Before bumblefoot develops, a parrot will have a cut, graze, scrape, spot, or skin irritation on its foot.
+Before bumblefoot develops, the foot will have a cut, graze, scrape, spot, or skin irritation.
 At this stage, you may be able to prevent bumblefoot by washing the foot in warm water with antiseptic.

-You may need to bandage it while the wound heals.
+You may need to bandage the wound while it heals.
 The parrot won’t like this, so ensure the bandage stays in place.
-Repeat the cleaning process twice daily and check for signs of infection.
+Repeat the cleaning process twice daily, checking for signs of infection.

 Antibiotics